This is a sub-page of our overall Environmental Initiatives web page.

 Getting Across a Sidewalk: In 2016 we doubled our EV charging to 4 outlets and included an outlet for a level-2 EVSE as shown below.
 These are out by the street which is closer to our solar panels so we didnt have to run a new trench and to provide faster charging), In the example here, to show how to work around sidewalks, we mounted a bent piece of 1/2" conduit on a handicapped post to swing out and hold the cord over the sidewalk as shown above.
 On the right, when not in use, it swings back over the bushes.
 The height should probably be at 7 feet since that seems to be the height of all the commercial awnings that overhang from various business in downtown, so that is probably the code, though I couldn't find it.
 Notice also how our meeting house is fully solar powered (and hence charging too) from our 9 kW array in the background.

-Simplicity: The L1 outlets are simple houshold outlets on a post, but they are still capable of adding about 8 to 10 miles range to an EV while parked for about 2 hours.
-The L2 outlet is a 240VAC 20 amp outlet.
-There is too much media focus on fast-charging an EV in the shortest possible time, using expensive fast chargers (Level-2).
+Simplicity: The L1 (or L2) outlets are simple houshold outlets on a post, but they are still capable of adding about 8 to 10 miles range to an EV while parked for about 2 hours.
+The L2 outlet is a 240VAC 20 amp outlet and can support 3 kW charging.
+There is too much media focus on fast-charging an EV in the shortest possible time, using expensive fast chargers (7kw L2).
 This is an unfortunate and misleading legacy of gas cars which must be inconveniently refueled while we are using them.
 On the other hand, EV's are conveniently refueled while parked.
 Since the typical car sits parked for more than 21 hours a day usually at home, at-work and at-church, just plugging it in while parked is a great way to preesrve the battery at a fully charged state and ready for maximum range for every trip.
-The cost is only about 20 cents an hour and is easily met with a few quarters in the plate on Sunday.
+The cost is only about 20 cents an hour on L1 and is easily met with a few quarters in the plate on Sunday.

 Convenience: Having the plug-in outlets encourages members to not fear an EV for their next car purchase.
 Having outlets both at work, at church, and at home effectively doubles the range of plug-ins by allowing the EV owner to charge during the day at work as well as at home and to pick up a few miles on Sunday.
 See also the web page on EV Charging Everywhere for more info on using existing 120v outlets for convenient charging.